- Decrease font

-- event promotion: participants in this sector are responsible for organizing and promoting an event.
+- Event promotion: participants in this sector are responsible for organizing and promoting an event.
 The revenue driver for this segment is the difference between total ticket revenue and the cost of promoting and hiring the artist;

-- ticketing: participants in this sector are responsible for administering ticket sales, whether over the Internet, at physical points of sale or ticket offices, through call centers or otherwise.
+- Ticketing: participants in this sector are responsible for administering ticket sales, whether over the Internet, at physical points of sale or ticket offices, through call centers or otherwise.
 The main sources of revenue from ticketing are convenience and delivery fees, as well as commissions collected on events produced by third parties;

-- food, beverage and merchandise sales: these generate auxiliary revenue for live entertainment events;
+- Food, beverage and merchandise sales: these generate auxiliary revenue for live entertainment events;

-- venue operation, including parking services: these include the actual operation of a venue, including the lighting, video, sound, parking and other attendant services.
+- Venue operation, including parking services: these include the actual operation of a venue, including the lighting, video, sound, parking and other attendant services.
 Operators’ profits come from renting out the venue, selling luxury boxes and parking fees, less the costs of operation;

-- corporate sponsorships sales: this includes the promotion of corporate sponsors’ brands at one or more links in the live entertainment sector value chain.
+- Corporate sponsorships sales: this includes the promotion of corporate sponsors’ brands at one or more links in the live entertainment sector value chain.
 Many companies promote their brands at musical, sporting and cultural events and, more recently, at events promoting social or environmental responsibility.

 Sponsorships are central to the economic feasibility of an event, and sometimes the decision on whether to promote an event is influenced by the opportunity to work with a given sponsor.
 Sponsorship revenue may be performing in different stages of the live entertainment value chain, including: food, beverage and merchandise sales, venue operation, and parking.

 Worldwide entertainment business is an expressive market and has been increasing at high rates.
 According to Euromonitor, for 71 chosen countries per capita global represented nearly U$1.001 on an annual basis.
-Considering these countries’ population 5.7 billion inhabitants, the total spending results US$5.7 trillion in 2012.
-Whether considered only the cultural and entertainment expenses totals US$ 2.0 billion.
+Considering these countries’ population of 5.7 billion inhabitants, the total spending results US$5.7 trillion in 2012.
+Whether considered only the cultural and entertainment expenses totals US$ 2.0 trillion.